MattHodge/matthodge.github.io/_posts/2016-01-25-chatops-on-windows-with-hubot-and-powershell.md

 ### Bot Brain
 Hubot has a *brain* which is simply a place to store data you want to persist after Hubot reboots.
 For example, you could write a script to have Hubot store URL's for certain services, which you could append to via chat commands.
 You want these URL's to persist after Hubot reboots, so it needs to save them to its brain.

 There are many brain adapters for Hubot, for example MySQL, Redis and Azure Blob Storage.
-For this blog I will be using a file brain - which will just store the brain as a *.json* file on the disk.
+For this blog we install a file brain - which will just store the brain as a *.json* file on the disk.

 ## Requirements
 You will need to a have a few things ready to get a Hubot setup with Slack: